Spiced Apple Chutney (Canning Recipe)

 - Combine ingredients.
 In a large, non-reactive pot, combine diced apples, onion, raisins, brown sugar, apple cider vinegar, ginger, allspice, cloves, salt, and red pepper flakes.
 Bring the mixture to a boil over medium heat, stirring frequently.

-- Prep the jars.
-Once the chutney has thickened, remove it from heat.
-Ladle the hot chutney into the prepared jars, leaving about 1/2 inch of headspace.
+- Fill jars.
+Once the chutney has thickened, remove it from the heat.
+Ladle the hot chutney into the prepared jars, leaving about ½-inch of headspace.
 Remove any air bubbles with a non-metallic spatula.
 Wipe the rims clean, then place the sterilized lids on the jars and screw on the bands until fingertip tight.

-- Process in Waterbath Canner.
+- Process.
 Place the jars in a waterbath canner, making sure they are completely submerged in water.
 Bring the water to a boil and process the jars for 10 minutes.
 Adjust the processing time if you live at a high altitude.

 Notes